-Pastry chef Eric Shelton's buttery, chocolate caramels have a full-bodied, deeply satisfying flavor.
+Pastry chef Eric Shelton's buttery, chewy, chocolate caramels have a full-bodied, deeply satisfying flavor.

 |Unsalted butter for the pan|

 |1 - 1/2 cups||heavy cream|

 |9 ounces||SCHARFFEN BERGER 62% Cacao Semisweet Chocolate finely chopped|